Skip to content

 Customization

-This is where the product stops being a showroom image and becomes a live project conversation.
+This is where the product moves from inspiration into a live project discussion.

 Widths, internal zoning, finish balance, and accessory logic can be tuned to the kitchen brief while maintaining the Abyss design language.
 Fadior offers 80+ powder coat colors baked at 220°C, PVD metallic finishes including bronze, champagne gold, and rose gold, plus 3D wood-grain transfer options beyond the standard quarter-sawn oak.
 Island dimensions, tall unit configurations, and vitrine placement adapt to spatial requirements without compromising the seamless construction principle.